fartwhif/GammaCopy/README.md

 [origin of SMDBs](https://github.com/SmokeMonsterPacks/EverDrive-Packs-Lists-Database)

-SMDBs allow one to share/archive file organization and identities by use of cryptographic hashes.
-It works well for preserving metadata, which can be used to reconstitute file/folder structures.
-Think of it as a way to comment on a sequence of bytes.
-Please go [here](https://github.com/SmokeMonsterPacks/EverDrive-Packs-Lists-Database) to learn more about SMDBs
+Template files allow one to share/archive file organization and identities by use of cryptographic hashes.
+Templates work well for preserving metadata, which can be used to reconstitute file/folder structures.
+Templates provide a way to comment on and preserve the hierarchy of sequences of bytes.

-GammaCopy uses the SMDB format, and is an alternative to the python build and parse scripts [here](https://github.com/SmokeMonsterPacks/EverDrive-Packs-Lists-Database) which leverages a metadata cache resulting in a supreme efficiency increase.
+GammaCopy currently supports only the SMDB format.
+Plans include adding support for additional template formats.

 ***
 ## Disclaimer